autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 ATJ became a side project that acted as a threshold of his career in Australia.“ It was overwhelming to not know where to start, but I knew I had to start somewhere,” he quips.

 Through his job searching experience, one piece of advice he would like to give job seekers looking for tech jobs is to stay clear of self-doubt and the mentality that “you are not good enough”.
-“Work experience, knowledge, and skill are part of the journey and can be gradually developed,”he inferred.
+“Work experience, knowledge, and skill are part of the journey and can be gradually developed,” he inferred.

 ## **Arpan KC**, *Junior Fullstack developer, A2B Australia, Sydney, AU*